Elbow Dysplasia In Dogs - Signs & Treatment

 Many dogs can benefit from conservative management.

-Conservative treatments offered by Balance Vet Rehab that may be beneficial for these pets include:
+Treatments offered by Balance Vet Rehab that may be beneficial for these pets include:

 Manual therapy can help reduce elbow pain in dogs with elbow dysplasia but the most benefit is most likely gained from treating compensations in other parts of the musculoskeletal system.